-Fordyce spots are also called Fordyce granules or Fordyce glands and they are small yellowish or whitish spots that may appear on the lips, on the inside of your cheeks or on your genitals, they arise naturally and have no health consequences.
+Fordyce spots are also called Fordyce granules or Fordyce glands and they are small yellowish or whitish spots that may appear on the lips, on the inside of your cheeks or on your genitals, they arise naturally and do not cause problems to your health.

-These spots are due to increased sebaceous glands and therefore can appear at any age, being more frequent during puberty because of the hormonal changes and is not related to HIV, herpes, sexually transmitted diseases, genital warts or cancer.
+These spots can appear due to increased sebaceous glands and therefore may appear at any age, being more frequent during puberty because of the hormonal changes and they are not related to HIV, herpes, sexually transmitted diseases, genital warts or cancer.

 Although Fordyce spots do not need any specific treatment, there are ways you can eliminate them for aesthetic reasons and it consists in using creams or even laser surgery.